Stephen Dobbie: 2018–19 season

-On 29 January 2019, Dobbie scored his ninth hat-trick since his return to the Doonhamers, this time in a 3–0 win at home to Scottish Premiership club Dundee, in the fourth round replay of the 2018–19 Scottish Cup, his fifth treble of the season.
+On 29 January 2019, Dobbie scored his ninth hat-trick since his return to Queen of the South, this time in a 3–0 win at home to Scottish Premiership club Dundee, in the fourth round replay of the 2018–19 Scottish Cup, his fifth treble of the season.
 Dobbie scored his goals after 12, 27 and 74 minutes, the first being a "looping long-range effort" from 25 yards.
 On 31 January, he was presented with the Scottish Championship Player of the Month award for January 2019.
 On 10 February, in the next round of the Scottish Cup, he scored an "outrageous" goal from around 30 yards to equalise against Aberdeen at Pittodrie, although this time the top-tier side responded and eventually won 4–1 to eliminate Queen of the South from the competition.

 On 24 April 2019, Dobbie was nominated for the PFA Scotland's Championship player of the season, for the third consecutive year, alongside Billy Mckay, Lawrence Shankland and Pavol Šafranko and on 5 May 2019, Dobbie won the individual award and was selected in the Championship Team of the Year for the third successive season.
 He also won the equivalent individual award presented by the SPFL.
 Despite Dobbie's personal achievements, Queens finished ninth in the 2018–19 Scottish Championship and entered the play-offs along with Forfar Athletic, Raith Rovers and Montrose from League One.

-On 11 May 2019, Dobbie scored his tenth hat-trick since his return to the Doonhamers, this time in a 5–0 win at home to Montrose in the Scottish Championship play-off semi final second leg, his sixth treble of the season.
+On 11 May 2019, Dobbie scored his tenth hat-trick since his return to Queen of the South, this time in a 5–0 win at home to Montrose in the Scottish Championship play-off semi-final second leg, his sixth treble of the season.
 Dobbie scored his goals after 11, 28 and 40 minutes.
-Dobbie has scored the most goals for the Doonhamers in all competitions in a single season in their 100-year history.
+Dobbie has scored the most goals for Queen of the South in all competitions in a single season in their entire history of 105 years.
 The previous record of 41 goals was held between Jimmy Rutherford in 1931–32 and Nicky Clark in 2012–13.
 Dobbie scored 43 goals (21 league and 22 cup) in his third season back in Dumfries.

 2019–20 season

 On 27 July 2019, Dobbie was not in the squad for the final Scottish League Cup Group E match at Cappielow versus Greenock Morton, as he was injured early in the second half in the previous match away to Dumbarton.
-On 19 October 2019, after a wood carving statue of three club legends, Dobbie alongside Allan Ball and Billy Houliston was unveiled outside the Queens Arena to mark Queens Centenary season, Dobbie scored a brace as the Doonhamers resoundingly defeated league leaders Dundee United 4–0 at Palmerston Park.
+On 19 October 2019, after a wood carving statue of three club legends, Dobbie alongside Allan Ball and Billy Houliston was unveiled outside the Queens Arena to mark the club's centenary season, Dobbie scored a brace as Queen of the South defeated league leaders Dundee United 4–0 at Palmerston Park.
 On 21 December 2019, Dobbie extended his contract at Queens until 31 May 2021.

 Dobbie scored 11 goals (eight league and three cup) in his fourth season back in Dumfries.